-Residents Recycle at Avenue Plaza
+Residents Recycle and Compost at Avenue Plaza

 Through a joint effort with Louisville Metro's PW&A - Solid Waste Management Services Division, LMHA launched a recycling pilot program in 2009 for residents of Avenue Plaza.
 Co-mingled mainstream recyclables were collected weekly and residents competed in monthly "Tally Rallies" for the floor that collected the most recyclables.
 Resident floor monitors were also enlisted to help with these efforts.

 Due to its resounding success (over 10 tons of recyclables were collected during a six-month period), the program will continue on an on-going basis at Avenue Plaza.
 The Authority also has plans underway to expand the recycling program to other sites.